-That’s a fancy sentence, so here’s a plainer one: we just thought it’d be really damn cool if there was a system that made it easy to discover and distribute as much of the world’s information as possible but was owned and controlled by no one.
+That’s a fancy sentence, so here’s a plain one: we thought it’d be damn cool if there was a system that made it easy to discover and distribute as much of the world’s information as possible but was owned and controlled by no one.

 1 In the information theoretic sense, LBRY facilitates distribution of all data, whether it be a video or a spreadsheet.

 2 Accessible anywhere in the world on any internet-connected device.

 3 Not controlled by any one person, party or authority.

 4 Resistant to censorship or attempts to control; impervious to attacks or disruptions.

 5 In the Pareto sense, with regards to the production and distribution of information (i.e. digital information is both created and distributed in a way that could not be any more efficient from the perspectives of information producers and consumers).

 6 The most complete collection of world’s books, films, art, games, etc. should be available via LBRY.

 Learn more about the specific components that make LBRY possible.

 This section assumes “blockchain” already means something to you.
 If you’re new, the central problem solved by blockchain is the ability for distributed, disparate entities to all agree on a rivalrous state of affairs.
 For a thorough introduction to blockchain, start here